srijanj23/YouTube-Tab-Focus-Control/README.md

 5.  **Push to Your Fork:** Push your changes to your forked repository (e.g., `git push origin fix-pause-issue`).
 6.  **Create a Pull Request:** Go to the original repository on GitHub and create a pull request from your branch to the `main` branch.
 Describe your changes and why they're needed.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You'll need to create a file named `LICENSE` in your repository and paste the MIT license text into it.)